About Us

 The Arbitration Certification Program's Mandates

-- Establish minimum standards to determine whether a third-party dispute resolution process is in substantial compliance with certification requirements.
+- Set minimum standards to determine if the third-party dispute resolution process meets certification requirements.

-- Conduct a survey of consumers who complete the arbitration process to measure customer satisfaction.
+- Conduct a satisfaction survey of customers of the certified program’s arbitration process to measure customer satisfaction and identify violations.

 - Submit a biennial report to the Legislature on the effectiveness of certified arbitration programs.